sassoftware/sas-container-recipes/CONTRIBUTING.md

 **Code Review Process**

 Maintainers and community members will review your changes and possibly make requests for improvement.
-Multiple maintainers are requires to approve changes before they are merged into the project.
+Multiple maintainers are required to approve changes before they are merged into the project.

+All code must be properly formatted with any relevant formatting tools.
+For example, code written in Go should be formatted by the `gofmt` tool (`gofmt -w *.go`)

+Tip: Vim users can add `au BufWritePost *.go !gofmt -w %` to their `~/.vimrc`

 **Certificate of Origin**